 Charlie passed away in 1996 but will live on in our hearts, memories and into the future on our papermaking journey.

-A collection of some of his pulp paintings and plant experiments are on loan to the Burnie Regional Art Gallery.
+A collection of some of his pulp paintings and plant experiments can be found at the Burnie Regional Art Gallery.

 The Burnie Regional Art Gallery also has a beautiful tribute to Charlie in the artists book “The Man Who Loved Paper” by Penny Carey Wells, Tasmanian papermaker and book artist, educator and curator.